Pauan/rust-signals/README.md

 The `sort_by_cloned` method takes an input `SignalVec` and a closure, and it returns an output `SignalVec`.

+When the output `SignalVec` is spawned:

-It calls the closure with two values from the input `SignalVec`, and the closure must return an [`Ordering`](https://doc.rust-lang.org/std/cmp/enum.Ordering.html), which is used to sort the values.
-The output `SignalVec` then contains the sorted values.
+1. It repeatedly calls the closure with two different values from the input `SignalVec`, and the closure must return an [`Ordering`](https://doc.rust-lang.org/std/cmp/enum.Ordering.html), which is used to sort the values.
+The output `SignalVec` then contains the values in sorted order.

-It automatically maintains the sort order even when the input `SignalVec` changes.
+2. Whenever the input `SignalVec` changes it calls the closure repeatedly, and sorts the output `SignalVec` as appropriate.

 So in the above example, `sorted` is a `SignalVec` with the same values as `my_vec`, except sorted by `left.cmp(right)`.